tanghao-xiaomi/docs/en/device_dev_guide/graphics/Framebuffer_Driver.md

 To prevent screen tearing and improve rendering performance, VSync (Vertical Synchronization) handling is recommended.
 Implementation details and optimization methods can be found in  [VSync](./VSync.md).

-## V. Related Repositories
+## V Related Repositories

 Here are the links to the code repository related to Framebuffer driver:
-- [fb.c](https://github.com/open-vela/nuttx/blob/dev/drivers/video/fb.c)：Framebuffer Implementation files of the driver.
+- [fb.c](../../../../nuttx/drivers/video/fb.c)：Framebuffer Implementation files of the driver.
-- [fb.h](https://github.com/open-vela/nuttx/blob/dev/include/nuttx/video/fb.h)：Framebuffer Interface definitions of the driver.
+- [fb.h](../../../../nuttx/include/nuttx/video/fb.h)：Framebuffer Interface definitions of the driver.